 By doing this, you usually spread the depreciation over more years and at a less favorable rate.

 This will also affect the amount of capital gain or loss you realize when you sell the depreciated asset.
 The basis of the property is equal to its cost adjusted up or down by certain amounts.
-This includes a downward adjustment for depreciation allowed or allowable.
+This includes a downward adjustment for depreciation allowed.

-If your depreciation is lower for AMT purposes than for regular tax purposes, your basis will be higher for AMT.
+If your depreciation is lower for AMT than for your regular taxes, your basis will be higher for AMT.
 Since you have a higher basis, your gain will be lower or your loss will be greater.
 This difference in basis usually results in an adjustment in the year you sell the asset.
 The adjustment will decrease the amount of income subject to AMT.

 You must track AMT depreciation separately.
-This requires additional calculations to complete your return and the need for good recordkeeping.
+This requires additional calculations to complete your return.
+Also, it’s a good idea to have good recordkeeping.

-You usually must still calculate depreciation for AMT purposes for these types of property:
+You usually must still figure depreciation for AMT purposes for these types of property:

-Personal property placed in service after 1998 that’s being depreciated using the 200% declining balance method.
-This is usually 3-, 5-, 7-, and 10-year property under the modified accelerated cost recovery system (MACRS).
+This is usually three-, five-, seven-, and 10-year property under the modified accelerated cost recovery system (MACRS).
 To learn more, see Form 6251 instructions.

 Most property placed in service after 1986 and before 1999